 Healthy Snacks & Lunch Ideas

 Cored apples sliced into 1/4in chips.
-Spread your favorite nut butter, sprinkle with sunflower and chia seeds and drizzle with raw honey.
+Spread your favorite nut butter, sprinkle with granola and chocolate chips and drizzle with raw honey.
 It’s messy, but so very good!
 Top the apple with another slice and make it like a sandwich to decrease the mess.

 “Sushi” Bento Box